 Port Slowdowns and Supply Chain Disruptions

-Currently, the main problem is a shortage of trucks, which are critical for hauling goods to and from the port.
+Currently, the main problem is a shortage of trucks, which are critical for hauling goods to and from the port using container chassis.
 Enough vehicles and drivers may even be available, but strict restrictions on the ability of trucks to approach the port have put about 90% of trucks out of action.

 These restrictions have led to shipping containers piling up on the docks, plus a growing backlog of ships waiting to unload their cargo.
 The longer this situation continues, the greater the potential effects on the global supply chain and inflation.